Acccent/wordomancy/readme.md

-Welcome to the Wordomancy Alpha!
+Welcome to the Wordomancy Beta!

 There's still a lot missing and some things might not work, so feedback is very encouraged and appreciated.
 You can send it to me (Robin) [by email](mailto:wordomancy@cosmogr.am) or any other way.